 As part of the C.R.E.W.
 (Curious Readers Enthusiastic Writers) festival at Glenwood Landing School, the Leaders as Readers program will include leaders reading to elementary students including Superintendent Dr. Peter Giarrizzo!
 Each volunteer leader will be matched with a class.
 Once a match is made, a mutually-agreed time and date will be put aside for the leader to read to the class.

 On January 4th, Glenwood Landing began its month long C.R.E.W.
 (Curious Readers Enthusiastic Writers) festival with an exciting school-wide assembly celebrating 30 years of C.R.E.W.
 This year, the C.R.E.W. committee proudly stated that the theme was “Readers as Leaders.”
-Students will be encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them.
+Students have been encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them.
 The enjoyable ceremony was filled with songs and a presentation summarizing all of the educational activities that will take place during the month of January 2019.

 A visit by author, Kathryn Otoshi, who wrote One, Zero, Two and Beautiful Hands

 Leaders as Readers Trivia, children will be asked questions regarding famous Leaders

 Buddy Reading & Writing, inter-classes share reading and writing together

 Dignity Diplomats as Leaders and Readers, will go into Physical Education classrooms to talk about being leaders and connect discussion to the “ruler program” highlighting topics including best self and the mood meter